arseniuss/linguae-data/README.md

 References do not replace a part of data but the whole part.
 For example, in a part `"a &word"` the `word` reference won't be replaced.

-### Language file

-The language file describes a language and data configuration.
-It contains primary information about language, references and pointers to lessons, trainings and theory.

-TODO: name keyword
-TODO: version keyword
-TODO: license keyword
-TODO: lesson keyword
-TODO: training keyword

-### Lessons

-Lessons are collections of tasks referring to a lesson.
-Each lesson is in one file.
-References to a lesson should be listed in the language file.

 ### Trainings

 Trainings are collections of tasks within specific category for example "Irregular verbs".
 Each